 Book the most regulated element first

 In high-demand cities, the right order is now: restricted attraction, then accommodation, then transport.
 If you reverse that order, you may build a trip around a visit slot that no longer exists.
+That is especially risky in compact destinations where one missed reservation can weaken the whole day rather than just one optional stop.

 Travel earlier or later in the day

 Crowding rules often hit hardest in the obvious middle hours.
 Early arrival and late-afternoon planning can still improve the experience even when a city is busy.
+You may not remove the crowd entirely, but you can reduce queue pressure, heat stress, and transport bottlenecks enough to make the trip feel far more manageable.

 Use secondary bases

 When one destination is saturated, nearby alternatives become more practical.
 For southern Italy, reading Weekend Along Amalfi Coast Road alongside Three Days in Sicily, Italy - A Travel Guide can help you compare whether you want the most famous route or a different pace entirely.
+The advantage is not only lower cost; it is also more control over timing, movement, and the daily quality of the trip.

 Expect less flexibility in islands and old towns

 Places with limited road space, ferry capacity, or fragile historic cores are the first to tighten controls.
 That is one reason island guides like Visit Capri - Resort Island in Italy and Don't Miss Greek Island Mykonos Carry Backpack should now be read with capacity planning in mind, not just inspiration.
+In these places, the transport system and access rules are part of the experience, not background details you can solve later.

 Destinations Most Likely to Require Extra Planning